Test-Time Matching: Unlocking Compositional Reasoning in Multimodal Models: Discussion

 \section{Discussion}

 This work revisits the long-standing puzzle of compositional reasoning, where modern multimodal models often appear to perform no better than random guessing \citep{thrush2022winoground, diwan2022winoground, tong2024eyes, burapacheep2024colorswap, li2024exploring}.
 We show that this apparent limitation partly arises from the evaluation metrics themselves, which systematically underestimate model capability.
-By introducing the \emph{group matching score} and a simple test-time matching procedure, we reveal substantial hidden capability in both contrastive vision-language models and multimodal large language models---enough for GPT-4.1 to surpass estimated human performance on Winoground.
+We introduce \matchscoretext as a metric correction that yields a more faithful evaluation and can be translated back to the standard metric via a simple overfitting step; under this correction, GPT-4.1 surpasses estimated human performance on Winoground.
 Building on this insight, we propose \emph{Test-Time Matching} (\ttmtext), an iterative, self-improving algorithm that further bootstraps model performance without external supervision. \ttmtext enables SigLIP-B16 to outperform GPT-4.1 on MMVP-VLM, establishing a new state of the art.
 Experiments across 16 dataset variants demonstrate that \ttmtext consistently improves performance across diverse settings, including those without metric-induced effects or predefined group structures.

 Moving forward, we highlight two promising directions: